Yellowhammer cookie: History

-The yellowhammer cookie was invented in 2023 by elementary student Mary Claire Cook as part of a baking competition for her fourth grade class.
-The students were competing to create a cookie recipe that represented the state of Alabama, which Cook won.
+The yellowhammer cookie was invented in 2023 by Trinity Presbyterian School's 4th grade class as part of civics lesson.
+The students competed to create a cookie recipe that represented the state of Alabama.
 The recipe includes ingredients associated with the agricultural history of Alabama, including oats, peanuts, which are the state's official legume, and pecan, which are its official nut.
-The class contacted State House Representative Reed Ingram who sponsored a bill to make Cook's recipe the official state cookie of Alabama.
+The class contacted State House Representative Reed Ingram who sponsored a bill to make the 4th grade recipe the official state cookie of Alabama.
 On June 2, 2023, the bill was signed into law by Governor Kay Ivey.
-Cook attended the ceremony.
 The name comes from the state bird of Alabama, the yellowhammer.

 Description

 Yellowhammer cookies are drop cookies, made with a dough of flour, butter, brown sugar, oats, pecans, eggs, and vanilla.
 After baking, two cookies are sandwiched around a peanut butter and honey filling.